 Alistair: so right yeah many stories I could tell…

 Rodger: right well we have hours really.
 This is only a 5 nautical mile course and it takes most of the day figuring out wind patterns and breezes.

 Alistair: oh my and what a day it shall be.
 Such methodical methods.
 Complex calculations are ensuing and you’ll hear cries and whoa from the wind minder

-Rodger: hmm I leave it o the camera operators and such.
+Rodger: hmm I leave it to the camera operators and such.
 I have a passion for all tings boats.
 I cannot be bothered w all that technoly mumbo.
-Ha I don’t even know what to call it
+Ha I don’t even know what to call it.

 Alistair: quite right you are.
 And away right, eh> so much easier to just gathering round the old radio.
 Hours of intense sail boating, with only you imagination. it will cut away then yeah?

 Rodger: presumably yes.
 We shall return to the running of the United states of America sail boat classic invitational brought to you by chesterfield cigarettes.
 I’ve had 3 since we started.
 New less asbestos filtered mentholated classic knights, you know the 200s?

 Alistair: well I’ll have a go at one.
 I say smoking helped me over several colds, cleared it right up.
 Thanks Dr. O’shannesey at NH, Devonshire.